kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 3.2.3 =
-* Adds the ability to clone the post/page tree in hierarchical post types
+* Adds the ability to clone the post/page tree in hierarchical post types.
+* Adds option to set the maximum nesting level per post type.
+To configure, visit Settings > Nested Pages > Post Types, and select the post type you'd like to configure.
+The option can be located under the "Maximum Nesting Depth" tab.

 = 3.2.2 =
 * Adds option to default new pages to hide in the generated nav menu.